So you’ve decided to offer cross border shipping.

 Promote trust by keeping customers on your branded site during checkout.
 Sending them off to a vastly different page when it comes time to enter payment information can leave a customer skittish about parting with their vital information.
 They want to buy from you, not a generic checkout page.

 On that note, a study by PayPal and Magento found that simply adding a security icon to the checkout increased mobile Revenue Per Visitor by 17.37% percent against a control group of the same websites.
-RPV increase by 7% with desktop and tablet shoppers.
+RPV increased by 7% with desktop and tablet shoppers.

 Also feature symbols of trust such as customer reviews, trust seals, and a clear way to contact you should your buyer have questions or issues.